indexexchange/ix-library-adapters/README.md

 1. The Header Tag Wrapper script tag is loaded on the page.
 2. Wrapper specific configuration validation is performed.
-3. All the partner modules are instantiated.
+3. All the adapter modules are instantiated.
-    * Partner-specific configuration validation is performed - checking that all the required fields are provided and that they are in the correct format.
+    * Adapter-specific configuration validation is performed - checking that all the required fields are provided and that they are in the correct format.
 4. An external request for demand is made to the wrapper.
 This can be via a googletag display or refresh call, or by other methods depending on the wrapper product in use.
-The wrapper requests demand from the partner modules for the required slots (provided in the form of parcels).
+The wrapper requests demand from the adapter modules for the required slots (provided in the form of parcels).
-    * The wrapper calls `generateRequestObj(returnParcels)` for every partner module.
+    * The wrapper calls `generateRequestObj(returnParcels)` for every adapter module.
     * The adapter then crafts and returns a request object based on the parcels (containing slot information) specified.
     * The wrapper then sends out a bid request using the request object.
     * Depending on how the adapter is set up and whether JSONP is supported, a response callback (`adResponseCallback`) is called.
     * The adapter parses the response (`parseResponse`) and attaches the demand to the same returnParcels.
 It also registers the ad creative with the wrapper's render service.
     * The returnParcels are then sent back to the wrapper.
 5. The wrapper applies targeting using the demand from the returnParcels.
-6. If the partner wins the auction in the ad server, their creative code will be returned and executed.
+6. If the adapter wins the auction in the ad server, their creative code will be returned and executed.
     * The creative code contains a call to the wrapper's render function.
-7. The partner ad is rendered.
+7. The adapter ad is rendered.

-## <a name='creatingPartnerModule'></a> Creating a Partner Module
+### <a name='creatingAdapterModule'></a> Creating an Adapter Module

-In this section you will be filling out the <adapter-name>-<adaptertype>.js, <adapter-name>-<adaptertype>-exports.js, and the <adapter-name>-<adaptertype>-validator.js files to create your module.
+In this section you will be filling out the <adapter-name>-htb.js, <adapter-name>-htb-exports.js, and the <adapter-name>-htb-validator.js files to create your module.

-### Step 0: Config Validation (`<adapter-name>-<adaptertype>-validator.js`)
+#### Step 0: Config Validation (`<adapter-name>-htb-validator.js`)
-Before you get started on writing the actual code for your module, you need to figure out what your partner configuration (refer to [Configuration](#configuration)) object will look like.
+Before you get started on writing the actual code for your module, you need to figure out what your adapter configuration (refer to [Configuration](#configuration)) object will look like.
 This is crucial because it will determine the input (parcels) to your module's core functions.

 Once you have a basic idea of what this will look like, and how you will uniquely identify each slot on your server (via xSlot placementId or other inventory codes) you will need to validate this configuration.
-This validation will be performed by the wrapper using the `<adapter-name>-<adaptertype>-validator.js` file.
+This validation will be performed by the wrapper using the `<adapter-name>-htb-validator.js` file.

-The `<adapter-name>-<adaptertype>-validator.js` file contains a single export, a `partnerValidator` function, that takes in the configuration object that will be fed to your module's constructor (refer to [Configuration](#configuration) for an example layout) and validates it via type checks.
+The `<adapter-name>-htb-validator.js` file contains a single export, a `partnerValidator` function, that takes in the configuration object that will be fed to your module's constructor (refer to [Configuration](#configuration) for an example layout) and validates it via type checks.
 The type checks are performed using an external library called `schema-inspector`, for which the documentation can be found here https://github.com/Atinux/schema-inspector.

 Once you have filled this file out, you can continue actually writing your module!

-### Step 1: Partner Configuration (`<adapter-name>-<adaptertype>.js`)
+#### Step 1: Adapter Configuration (`<adapter-name>-htb.js`)
-This section involves setting up the general partner configuration such as name, default pricing strategy as well as the general format of incoming/outgoing bids for the adapter.
+This section involves setting up the general adapter configuration such as name, default pricing strategy as well as the general format of incoming/outgoing bids for the adapter.
 Please read the following descriptions and update the `__profile` variable if necessary.

-* <u>partnerId</u> - This is simply the name of our module, generally if your module is a bidder the name will end with <adaptertype>.
-The format of the name should be PartnerName{Type}.
+* <u>partnerId</u> - This is simply the name of our module, generally if your module is a bidder the name will end with htb.
 * <u>namespace</u> - Should be the same as partnerId, it is the namespace that is used internally to store all of variables/functions related to your module, i.e. adResponseCallbacks.
 * <u>statsId</u> - A unique identifier used for analytics that will be provided for you.
 * <u>version</u> - If this is the first iteration of your module, please leave this field at 2.0.0.
 * <u>targetingType</u> - The targeting type of your bidder, the default is slot for slot level targeting but could also be page.
 * <u>enabledAnalytics</u> - The analytics that the wrapper will track for the module. requestTime is the only currently supported analytic, which records different times around when bid requests occur.
-* <u>features</u> - Extra features that a partner can support
+* <u>features</u> - Extra features that a adapter can support
-    * <u>demandExpiry</u> - Setting an expiry time on the demand that partner returns.
+    * <u>demandExpiry</u> - Setting an expiry time on the demand that adapter returns.
-    * <u>rateLimiting</u> - Used for limiting the amount of requests to a given partner for a given slot on pages that support rate limiting in DFP.
+    * <u>rateLimiting</u> - Used for limiting the amount of requests to a given adapter for a given slot on pages that support rate limiting in DFP.
 * <u>targetingKeys</u> - Different targeting keys that will be used to record demand for a given parcel.
     * <u>id</u> - This key will be used to trace back the creative that has won in DFP for rendering.
     * <u>om</u> - This key signals the open market bid in CPM.